mlflow/mlflow-website/website/blog/2024-09-01-model-as-code-logging/index.md

 In fact, when MLflow announced this feature, it got me thinking in a more abstract way about the concept of a "model"!
 You might find it interesting, too, if you zoom out and consider a model as a mathematical representation or function that describes the relationship between input and output variables.
 At this level of abstraction, a model can be many things!

-One might recognize that a model, as an object or artifact, represents just one form of what a model can be, even if it’s the most popular in the ML community.
+One might even recognize that a model, as an object or artifact, represents just one form of what a model can be, even if it’s the most popular in the ML community.
 But if you think about it, a model can also be a simple mapping function—just a piece of code—or even code that sends API requests to another service that doesn’t necessarily reside within your "premises" (e.g., OpenAI APIs).

 I'll explain the detailed workflow of how to log models from code later in the post, but for now, let's consider it at a high level with two main steps: first, writing your model code, and second, logging your model as code.
 This will look like the folowing figure: